-7.7 Criminal Background Checks and Health-Related Information (New 02.07.09, 08/01/16)
+7.7 Criminal Background Checks and Health-Related Information (New 02.07.09, 08/01/16, 07/01/22)

-Although applicants are required to disclose any criminal background on their applications, formal criminal background checks, drug and/or alcohol testing, or vaccination or other health records may be required of students who perform research laboratory, hospital or clinical settings.
-Information obtained from these checks will only be used in accord with state and federal laws.
+Although applicants are required to disclose any criminal background on their applications, formal criminal background checks, drug and/or alcohol testing, or vaccination or other health records may be required of students.
+Information obtained from these checks will only be used in accord with the BCM Background Checks and Criminal Convictions Policy for Program Applicants and Current Students (Section 23.1.00).
 The Graduate School and its representatives will hold such information in strict confidence and it will not become part of the student's official file.
 The student will have the right of access to all information collected and will be afforded the right to challenge its accuracy.
-In cases where there are findings reported on these checks, the Dean will appoint a Committee consisting of an Associate or Assistant Dean and the Program Director of the student's Program to recommend what if any actions should be taken.
+In cases where there are findings reported on these checks, an ad hoc working group consisting of the Dean, an Associate Dean or the Director of the student's Program, a representative of the Office of the General Counsel, and any other school official with a legitimate educational interest will review facts and circumstances and recommend what if any actions should be taken.

-Students are required to comply with the BCM Influenza Vaccination Policy (Section 18.1.04).
+Students are required to comply with the BCM Vaccine-Preventable Disease Policy (Section 18.1.04).